FAQs for degree and diploma course

 Should the prospective student consider continuing for a further 2 years to pursue the degree, please be aware that formal university procedures will apply through proof of GCSE and A-level.

-- How many days do I need to attend the course?
+How many days do I need to attend the course if studying full time?

 Teaching starts at 11am and finishes at 4pm on these days.
 We teach over 3 terms, which last for up to 11 weeks.

 What qualification will I gain?

 Diploma student will gain a Diploma in Mosaic Studies, delivered by the school as independent awarding body.

 Subject to our negotiations with a UK university, students of our 3-year course will receive a BA in Mosaic Studies.

 How much does it cost?

 The one-year diploma course costs £6000 for home-students (UK and EU), which includes materials, tuition and use of equipment including desktop computers.
 Part-time costs are half the full-time cost for each year.